journeygroup/authentication/README.md

-users  | `null`             | ***Required*** See the user list configuration options salt   | `null`             | A random string your passwords are salted with hash   | `md5()`            | A Callable that returns a hashed password (by default simply uses md5()) block  | redirect to /login | C Callable responsible for blocking access when called column | `null`             | Column keys to apply to unstructured data types (currently only csv).
+users  | `null`             | ***Required*** See the user list configuration options salt   | `null`             | A random string your passwords are salted with hash   | `md5()`            | A Callable that returns a hashed password (by default simply uses md5()) block  | redirect           | A Callable responsible for blocking access when called column | `null`             | Column keys to apply to unstructured data types (currently only csv).
 While there is technically no default, the system implicitly uses the order: `['username', 'password', 'level']`

 ... more soon